BMULLINIX0913/terraform-for-beginners/readme.md

 The tutorial is located in the **t2-using-variables** folder.

-3. **Injecting Your SSH Key Into An EC2 Instance** = Adds to tutorial 2 by showing how to inject your private key int your EC2 instance.
+3. **Injecting Your SSH Key Into An EC2 Instance** = Adds to tutorial 2 by showing how to inject your private key into your EC2 instance.
-The tutiorial is located in the **t3-injecting-your-ssh-key-into-ec2-instance** folder.
+The tutorial is located in the **t3-injecting-your-ssh-key-into-ec2-instance** folder.

 4. **Adding Variables to a File** = Adds to tutorial 3 by showing how to move your variables from the **main.tf** to a separate variable file.
 The